Farmers markets of Litchfield Connecticut offer fresh fare

 Vendors sell seasonal fresh or cold-stored fruits and vegetables; herbs and mushrooms; eggs and pasture-fed beef, bison and lamb; artisan breads; pies, cider doughnuts and baked goods; jams, jellies, chutney, and sauces; artisan chocolates; goat and cow cheese; honey; maple syrup; balsamic vinegar, olive and grape seed oils; and goat milk soaps.
 Music, guest artists, children's activities and workshops are offered most market days.

-Locally produced fruits and vegetables as well as creations of some artisans from the region will be featured.
-Also for sale will be breads, cheese, eggs, honey, syrup, plants, flowers & herbs.
-There's live music and there will be an occasional chef's demonstration using the foods for sale at the market and/or children's activities.
+Locally produced fruits and vegetables as well as creations of some artisans from the region are featured.
+Also: breads, cheese, eggs, honey, syrup, plants, flowers, herbs.
+There's live music and occasional chef demonstrations or children's activities.
 The market is in front of Town Hall in summer and inside Town Hall in winter; a holiday market is conducted in November and December.
 Email: firstname.lastname@example.org.

 Newtown, CT, 06482

 This is Connecticut’s exclusively organic farmers market featuring heirloom vegetables, flowers, baked goods and lots of artisans with handmade works.
 Pony rides and a children’s play pool are available weekly.
 The market is on, rain or shine.Pay with cash, WIC FMNP coupons, seniors coupons.

 2016 Dates and Hours: June-October on Tuesdays, 2-6 p.m.,

 42 Ives Road

 Wines made on site, organic produce, maple syrup, raw honey, hand-crafted soaps, wooden and fiber crafts, bread and baked goods, food and beverages, always live music.